-.
-Just like most mechanical equipment, the useful life of a furnace will be prolonged with preventive maintenance, by ensuring that all the elements of the unit are running efficiently.
-In addition, regular cleanings can help pinpoint issues before they become big problems and you end up cashing out for emergency rates on a cold winter night.
-Also, because furnaces burn fuel to provide the heat, it’s important to inspect all the various parts to ensure there aren’t any splits or leaks that could impact the safety of your household.
+Among the leading ways to prevent a breakdown and make sure it runs like a lean machine is with yearly scheduled tune-ups on your furnace.
+Just like any mechanical equipment, the working life of a furnace will be enhanced with preventive maintenance, by ensuring that all the elements of the unit are working efficiently.
+In addition, regular cleanings can help pinpoint issues before they become big problems and you end up breaking into your piggybank for emergency rates on a cold winter night.
+Also, because furnaces burn fuel to provide the heat, it’s important to examine all the various pieces to ensure there aren’t any cracks or leaks that could impact the safety of your household.
 Taking the time to schedule a tune-up, even if your system appears to be functioning properly, will save you time, stress, and money throughout the heating season.

-Is it true my warranty is voided if I don’t get tune ups?
+Is it true my warranty is voided if I don’t get my furnace serviced?

-What can I do to troubleshoot my furnace before calling a tech?
+What can I do to troubleshoot my furnace before calling a tech for service?

 Here are a couple troubleshooting tips we suggest checking out early on in the heating season:

 - Restricted airflow

-- Decreased efficiency
+- Lower efficiency

 - Increased energy bills

-If you take out your home’s air filter, hold it up to a light.
-If you can’t see light coming through it, it’s more than likely been a while since your last heating service, and likely time to replace it.
-If it’s a simple disposable air filter, just get a like-size new one.
-It’s also a good idea to write down the date you installed the new filter, so you know how old it is next time it needs to be changed.
-Refer to the filter packaging to see how long the new air filter is designed to be used.
-2. Double check your thermostat.
+If you pull out your home’s air filter, hold it up to a light.
+If you can’t see light coming through it, it’s probably been a while since your last heating service, and likely time to replace it.
+If it’s a simple disposable air filter, just replace it with a like-size new one.
+It’s also a good idea to write down the date you installed the new filter, so you know how old it is next time it needs to be replaced.
+Refer to the filter packaging to see how long the new air filter is intended to be used.

 3. Open up your air vents.